FelixOnline/v2/content/articles/2017-2-3-bake-sale.md

  - /tv/6730/bake-sale
 imported: true
 comments:
+ - value: >
- - Thank you for pouring your heart out honestly in regard to your fears about your son joining the army  I have a 3 yr old son right now and 3 dartgheus older than him  Things I will have to think about one day
+     Thank you for pouring your heart out honestly in regard to your fears about your son joining the army.
+I have a 3 yr old son right now, and 3 dartgheus older than him.
+Things I will have to think about one day.

 # Article Taxonomies
 categories: